brettdbrewer/MemgraphGraph/README.md

 If you are running Memgraph in Docker, you have to run Memgraph using "-e MEMGRAPH="--bolt-server-name-for-init=Neo4j/" switch to make it compatible with the Neo4j drivers using the bolt protocol.
 You will also need to replace the URL, username, and password to match your Memgraph instance.

 memgraph.py - file definining the class MemgraphGraph, a class derived from Neo4jGraph in Langchain.
 This class allows you to query a Memgraph database using natural language.
-The class uses the current meta_util.schema MAGE function to retrieve the schema of the database.
-This will be replaced with a new Memgraph function in the future that directly returns a LLM prompt-ready string representation of the schema.
+The class uses a new Memgraph function that directly returns a LLM prompt-ready string representation of the schema.